DC mayor calls in National Guard ahead of pro-Trump protests

 ———

-Associated Press writers Elana Schor and Michael Kunzelman contributed to this report.
+Associated Press writers Elana Schor, Michael Kunzelman and Michael Balsamo contributed to this report.